 - Manufacturing of Seamless Pipe requires a process whereby a heated piercing rod pushed through a solid steel billet that creates a hollow section in the billet, which then becomes a tube.

 - Electric resistance welding (EWS) is the process whereby steel coils are welded longitudinally, which gives a superior output when compared to other welding methods.
-ERW products are next available alternative to seamless pipes, in certain cases.
+ERW products are the next available alternative to seamless pipes, in certain cases.

 - Submerged Arc Welded (SAW) pipe is manufactured by rolling and welding steel plates, using longitudinal welding ( LSAW), double submerged arc welding ( DSAW) or spiral welded pipe (SSAW).
 This type of pipe mainly comes in large sizes and used for transmission purposes ( line pipes).